junaidshaikh-js/quiz-app-01/README.md

 ## What I learned

-In this project, I learn about the 'readline-sync' node module.
+In this project, I learn about the `readline-sync` node module.
 This module is useful to take input from the user.

 ## Author